 5. Buying Treats

 Animation takes number bonds to the next level in this fact-based exercise!
-Here, students choose two out of three numbers to combine for a given sum.
+Here, students choose two out of three or four numbers to combine for a given sum.
 Their efforts are rewarded with colorful, tempting treats:

 Your students will be begging to practice number bonds once they discover the UFO exercise!
 In it, students must pair up numbers from among ten options in order to reach a given total.
 Correct answers are beamed into the UFO through engaging animation:

 This activity is available for number sums 10 through 19 (see Grade 1 Module 1 – Topic B, exercise u).

 This clever exercise illustrates how students can use number composition to find missing addends:

 (see Grade 1 Module 2 – Topic A: exercises ad).

 Memorizing basic addition and subtraction facts takes time and repetition.
 Happy Numbers helps teachers by addressing your existing content and standard needs in a simple, effective way.
 It’s great for centers or individual remediation.
 Students will enjoy the game-like instruction while they gain a deeper understanding of number bonds and learn to recognize basic facts with automaticity.
 Use your interactive whiteboard to display Happy Numbers for whole-group instruction as well!